zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/at-tls-configuration.md

 If using AT-TLS with a z/OS Keyring backed by an ICSF hardware module, the only supported configuration is Zowe with z/OSMF authentication provider in JWT mode.
 LTPA token and SAF provider cannot be used in this configuration because API ML cannot access the hardware key to sign its own tokens.
+Personal Access Tokens (PAT) are not supported in this configuration because API ML cannot access the hardware key to sign the tokens.

 ## AT-TLS rules